|License Type||SaaS & On-Premise|

 log_discovered_routesis needed only if troubleshooting route coverage related issues.

-There are two primary types of issue for which Contrast needs to gather logs and other information:
+There are two primary types of issue for which Contrast needs to gather process dumps:

 - Process Crash

 - Unhandled Managed Exception/Page Error/500 or Excessive Resource Usage

 Check your scenario against the following indicators to determine whether the worker process crashed.

 The web application is unresponsive after installing the .NET Framework agent.